Rotator Cuff Cycling: 5 Risks & Preventions [Safe Ride]

 • Subscapularis: This muscle is on the front of the shoulder blade and connects to the front of the arm bone.
 The arm is rotated inward and stabilizes the shoulder.

-Rotator cuff muscles allow the shoulder to move in different directions and keep the arm bone’s head in place.
+Rotator cuff muscles allow for shoulder movement and keep the arm bone’s head in place.
 The rotator cuff tendons also form a cuff around the shoulder joint, which protects it from injury and inflammation.

 The Function of the Rotator Cuff